9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 4. Kayak in the Lagoon Nichupté

-The Nichupte lagoon is one of my favorite places in Cancun that is most of the time overlooked.
-Yes, there are crocodiles in Cancun and it’s the most dangerous predator in the area, even more dangerous than sharks.
+The Nichupte Lagoon is one of my favorite places in Cancun, which is often overlooked.
+Yes, there are crocodiles in Cancun, and they are the most dangerous predator in the area, even more so than sharks.

-Having said that, there are a few interesting things that you can do on the Nichupte’ lagoon, that are safe and crocodile-proofed serene.
+Having said that, there are a few interesting things that you can do on the Nichupté Lagoon, which are safe and crocodile-proofed, and serene.

-My favorite one is kayaking through the mangroves in the Nichupte Lagoon and witnessing the diverse wildlife, from exotic birds to crocodiles, if they show up, in their natural habitat.
+My favorite experience is kayaking through the mangroves in the Nichupte Lagoon and witnessing the diverse wildlife, from exotic birds to crocodiles, if they happen to be there, in their natural habitat.

 If you are interested in bird watching, I recommend joining the early morning tour when there are more birds around and less noise from the motorboats.